http://limpet.net/mbrubeck/

 Kiha: Software Engineer

-I wrote Android apps using Java, WebKit, JavaScript, jQuery, CSS3, and HTML5.
-I contributed optimizations to the open-source ActiveJS library, including a 3× speedup of large SQL queries.
+I wrote Android apps using Java, WebKit, JavaScript, CSS, and HTML.
+I contributed to the open-source ActiveJS library, including major optimizations to its SQL model.

 Apr 2005 – Jun 2008